Relintai/pandemonium_engine_docs/tutorials/3d/procedural_geometry/surfacetool.rst

 Using the SurfaceTool
 =====================

-The `SurfaceTool <class_surfacetool>` provides a useful interface for constructing geometry.
+The `SurfaceTool` provides a useful interface for constructing geometry.
-The interface is similar to the `ImmediateGeometry <class_immediategeometry>` node.
+The interface is similar to the `ImmediateGeometry` node.
 You set each per-vertex attribute (e.g. normal, uv, color) and then when you add a vertex it captures the attributes.